-- 3 During early settlement,

-- many families in East 4

-- 5 Montpelier were largely self-

-- 6 sufficient.
-What they could

-- 7 not raise or make themselves,

-- 8 they purchased at one of the

-- 9 village stores or mills.

-- 10 Contact with other towns was

-- 11 limited, and regional services

-- 12 were virtually nonexistent.

-- 13 Until 1965, East Montpelier,

-- like all towns in Vermont.
-14

-- 15 had its own representative to

-- 16 the state legislature.
-One of

-- 17 the few areas in which

-- 18 regional interaction did occur

-- 19 was education.
-In 1910, the

-- 20 town joined a supervisory

-- 21 union with Calais and

-- 22 Woodbury.
-Today East

-- 23 Montpelier belongs to a five-

-- 24 town school district.
-County

-- 25 government was and still is

-- 26 largely concerned with legal

-- 27 issues - providing sheriffs

-- 28 and the court system.
+During early settlement, many families in East Montpelier were largely selfsufficient.
+What they could not raise or make themselves, they purchased at one of the village stores or mills.
+Contact with other towns was limited, and regional services were virtually nonexistent.
+Until 1965, East Montpelier, like all towns in Vermont. had its own representative to the state legislature.
+One of the few areas in which regional interaction did occur was education.
+In 1910, the town joined a supervisory union with Calais and Woodbury.
+Today East Montpelier belongs to a fivetown school district.
+County government was and still is largely concerned with legal issues-providing sheriffs and the court system.

-- 30 East Montpelier recognizes its part in the larger community, made up of neighboring towns, and - 31 the State of Vermont.
-The more urbanized population centers of Montpelier and Barre and the - 32 business districts of Berlin provide most of the area's job opportunities, shopping, restaurant, - 33 commercial services, sports facilities, health centers, social services, and cultural activities. - 34 Town residents also travel to the state's largest urban area (Burlington) for work, shopping, - 35 recreation and other activities.
-The regional transportation network plays a vital role with the - 36 movement of people, goods and services. - 37 Like the other towns outlying these population centers, East Montpelier is primarily a rural - 38 residential community, contributing its well-educated labor force and an important segment of - 39 consumer demand to the surrounding region.
-With its farms, open spaces, forestlands and trails,
+East Montpelier recognizes its part in the larger community, made up of neighboring towns, and the State of Vermont.
+The more urbanized population centers of Montpelier and Barre and the business districts of Berlin provide most of the area's job opportunities, shopping, restaurant, commercial services, sports facilities, health centers, social services, and cultural activities.
+Town residents also travel to Burlington-the state's largest urban area-for work, shopping, recreation, and other activities.
+The regional transportation network plays a vital role in the movement of people, goods and services.

+Like the other towns outlying these population centers, East Montpelier is primarily a rural residential community contributing its well-educated labor force and an important segment of consumer demand to the surrounding region.
+With its farms, open spaces, forestlands, and trails,

-- 1 East Montpelier also serves as a recreational resource for the more urban areas in the region. - 2 Along the US 2 and VT 14 corridors, East Montpelier has a significant number of commercial - 3 establishments contributing to the region's economy. - 4 East Montpelier Village provides space for a share of the region's residential growth. - 5 Undeveloped land in East Montpelier helps naintain the area's agriculture, forests, natural and - 6 wildlife resources and scenic beauty.
-The open land supports a wide variety of outdoor - 7 recreational opportunities for the larger community, including: the town trail system; a section of - 8 the Cross Vermont Trail; a network of Nordic ski, mountain bike and snowmobile trails; the - 9 town forest; and a pond for swimming.
+East Montpelier also serves as a recreational resource for the more urban areas in the region.
+Along the US 2 and VT 14 corridors, East Montpelier has a significant number of commercial establishments contributing to the region's economy.

+East Montpelier Village provides space for a share of the region's residential growth.
+Undeveloped land in East Montpelier helps maintain the area's agriculture, forests, natural and wildlife resources, and scenic beauty.
+The open land supports a wide variety of outdoor recreational opportunities for the larger community which include: the town trail system; a section of the Cross Vermont Trail; a network of Nordic ski, mountain bike and snowmobile trails; the town forest; and a pond for swimming.

-10 Regional Governmental and Service Organizations
+Regional Governmental and Service Organizations

-- 11 A large number of government service organizations and private not-for-profit groups operate on - a regional basis, increasing the interdependence of East Montpelier with its neighbors. - Regional governmental and quasi-governmental bodies serving East Montpelier include: - Central Vermont Economic Development Corporation - Central Vermont Regional Planning Commission - Central Vermont Solid Waste Management District - Washington Central Supervisory Union - Wrightsville Beach Recreation District - Many of the non-profit organizations providing services to East Montpelier and the Central - Vermont region include:
+A large number of government service organizations and private not-for-profit groups operate on a regional basis, increasing the interdependence of East Montpelier with its neighbors.

+Regional governmental and quasi-governmental bodies serving East Montpelier include:

+- Central Vermont Economic Development Corporation - Central Vermont Regional Planning Commission - Central Vermont Solid Waste Management District - Washington Central Supervisory Union - Wrightsville Beach Recreation District

+The many non-profit organizations providing services to East Montpelier and the Central Vermont region include: